 This story resonated with me for two reasons: 1) As a start-up, building something from nothing is what we do, along with overcoming obstacles and gaining wisdom along the way, and 2) One of my former students had given me a Ganesha icon when I started this business, so I knew there was something very special about the God with the elephant head.

-The HolonIQ team, Maria Spies and Patrick Brothers, brought together 20 different business leaders, representing 13 different companies ranging in size from early stage startups to well-established multi-national corporations, to learn all that could be learned in 5 days of presentations and excursions.
+The HolonIQ team, Maria Spies and Patrick Brothers, brought together 20 different business leaders, representing 13 different countries ranging in size from early stage startups to well-established multi-national corporations, to learn all that could be learned in 5 days of presentations and excursions.

 Together we heard from thought leaders and entrepreneurs, we visited a school, and made site visits to educational companies.
 During the fourth day of the five-day symposium, we were part of the HolonIQ Bangalore Summit, a one-day meeting during which we listened to great one-on-one conversations with those making a difference in India and networked with 100 other entrepreneurs and educational leaders.
 On the fifth day, we mapped out our own strategy for moving forward with a plan for next steps in the Indian market.